machanism-org/machai/ghostwriter/src/site/markdown/index.md

 ## Overview

+Machai Ghostwriter is an AI-powered tool that automates and standardizes project documentation and code annotation.
+Using guided file processing and `@guidance` annotations, it enables developers to maintain consistent, clear, and up-to-date documentation across multi-module projects in languages such as Java, TypeScript, and Python.
+Ghostwriter simplifies the embedding, extraction, and management of project guidance, ensuring your codebase and documentation remain synchronized.

-Ghostwriter runs as a CLI application.
-You point it at a project directory (or let it default to the current working directory) and optionally provide:
+Ghostwriter operates as a CLI application.
+Simply point it to your project directory (or use the current working directory by default) and optionally specify:

-- A GenAI provider/model selection.
+- A GenAI provider or model,
-- Additional processing instructions (inline or from a file).
+- Additional processing instructions (inline or from a file),
-- A list of directories to scan.
+- Directories to include in the scan.

-It then traverses the target directories and processes documentation-related files according to the embedded guidance and the provided instructions.
+Ghostwriter will then traverse the specified directories, processing documentation-related files according to embedded guidance and your instructions.

+Learn more about the Machanism platform and guided file processing at [Guided File Processing](https://machanism.org/guided-file-processing/index.html).

 ## Key Features